mirianfonkam/LittleLemon/README.md

 <h1 align="center"> Little Lemon Android Captone 2023 </h1>
-🍋 This is a food ordering app developed in Kotlin and Jetpack Compose for the Little Lemon Restaurant.
+🍋 This is a food menu app developed in Kotlin and Jetpack Compose for the Little Lemon Restaurant.
 This app uses static, GitHub hosted json files, to present a list of menu items to the customer.
 This app has search and filtering functionalities to help clients find the food that is relevant for them.

 [![codecov](https://codecov.io/gh/mirianfonkam/LittleLemon/graph/badge.svg?token=TMS5PJIL87)](https://codecov.io/gh/mirianfonkam/LittleLemon)